fixthestatusquo/proca-donate/README.md

 ## OPTIONS /

-Pre-flight requests - will return 401 unless the Origin in congfigured in PROCA_DONATE_CORS_DOMAINS.
+Pre-flight requests - will return 401 unless the Origin is one configured in PROCA_DONATE_CORS_DOMAINS.

 ## POST /stripe/oneoff